rails/rails/guides/source/action_view_helpers.md

 lies in their behavior when invoked multiple times.<br><br>
 `content_for` can be called repeatedly, concatenating the blocks it receives for a specific identifier in the order they are provided.
 Each subsequent call simply adds to what's already stored.
-In contrast, `capture` only remembers the latest invocation; previous calls get overwritten.
+In contrast, `capture` only returns the content of the block, without keeping track of any previous invocations.

 See the [API
 Documentation](https://api.rubyonrails.org/classes/ActionView/Helpers/CaptureHelper.html#method-i-content_for)